-Traffic Is Way Down, Due To Lockdowns, But Air Pollution?
+Traffic Is Way Down Because Of Lockdown, But Air Pollution?
 Not So Much

 Despite decades of research and a relatively robust set of satellites and ground-based air monitors, there are still sizable holes in our understanding of how different sources of air pollution contribute to overall air quality, according to Elena Craft, the director of climate and health at the Environmental Defense Fund in Texas.

 The pandemic could help make scientific models of what are called emissions inventories more accurate.
-"If you take all the cars off the road and it doesn't put a dent in your emissions inventory, then probably cars are not making up a lot of a lot of that inventory," explains Craft.
+"If you take all the cars off the road and it doesn't put a dent in your emissions inventory, then probably cars are not making up a lot of that inventory," explains Craft.
 "But if, on the other hand, you take all the cars off the road and air quality is great, then you may tweak the models."